-Figure 20-2.
-Download Configuration
+Figure 8-2.
+Use Configuration File on Server window

-Enter the IP address of the TFTP server and specify the location of the switch configuration file on the TFTP server.
+Enter the IP address of the TFTP server and specify the location of the Switch configuration file on the TFTP server.

 Click Apply to record the IP address of the TFTP server.